 Congress amended this act on June 1, 1954, replacing “Armistice” with “Veterans,” and it has been known as Veterans Day since.

-Originally, the country observed Veterans Day on November 11th.
+Initially, the country observed Veterans Day on November 11th.
 However, starting in 1971, the Uniform Monday Holiday Act required the federal holiday to be moved.
 Congress scheduled the observance for the fourth Monday of October.
 In 1978, Congress moved it back to its original celebration on November 11th.
-While the legal holiday remains on November 11th, if that date happens to be on a Saturday or Sunday, then organizations that formally observe the holiday will normally be closed on the adjacent Friday or Monday, respectively.
+While the legal holiday remains on November 11th, if that date happens to be on a Saturday or Sunday, then organizations that formally observe the holiday will generally be closed on the adjacent Friday or Monday, respectively.